Question Properties

 • Instruction - (optional) clarification (to interviewer or respondent) how the question must be asked, etc.

 • Scope - defines who will be responsible for answering the question.
-The scopes defined in Survey Solutions are:
+The scopes are described in Question’s Scope.

 • Condition expression (enabling condition) - (optional) a logical expression that defines when this question must be asked depending on the answers to other questions of this questionnaire.
 If no expression is specified, the question will be asked.